 The CW features not one but two shows that have managed to kill off all of the queer women ever introduced: The Vampire Diaries and Supernatural.
-We have dubbed this “The Julie Plec” phenomenon, reserved for shows and writers so unaware of the “bury your gays” trope that they manage to perpetuate it again and again.
+We have dubbed this “The Julie Plec” phenomenon, reserved for shows and writers so unaware of the “bury your gays” trope that they manage kill 100% of the characters they introduce.

 The CW is also home to the show that offered us a textbook definition of “lesbian death trope”, after “the most insidious use of queerbaiting in a generation”.
 In killing Lexa, The 100 not only killed off one of the few positive lesbian representations on TV, but also left us with a bisexual lead whose sexuality will likely be forgotten, falling into an unfortunate trope of her own.